 Savage's parsimonious setting considers a space S of states of the world, whose subsets are called events, a space X of consequences and a collection \mathcal{F} of maps $f: S \to X$ from states to consequences, called acts.
 Each act represents a course of action, succinctly described as a map that associates a consequence to each state.
-In this description, which presupposes some form of consequentialism, states are viewed as exclusive and exhaustive descriptions of all payoff-relevant contingencies that are unknown to the decision maker and outside his control.
+In this description, which presupposes some form of consequentialism, states are viewed as exclusive and exhaustive descriptions of all payoff-relevant contingencies that are unknown to decision makers and outside their control.

-The decision maker ranks acts via a binary preference relation \succeq defined on \mathcal{F} .
-A numerical criterion $V : \mathcal{F} \to \mathbb{R}$ represents preference \succeq when
+Decision makers rank acts via a binary preference relation \succeq defined on \mathcal{F} .
+A numerical criterion $V : \mathcal{F} \to \mathbb{R}$ represents preference \succeq when belief over the likelihood of the different events.
+These two ingredients, meant to capture separately tastes and beliefs, are combined in the SEU criterion V via the integral